Xjg-0216/DCSNet/README.md

 The feature map of AFFP helps us better explain its role.
 Specifically, Level 1 exhibits that its ability in capturing small-scale snow elements and additional high-frequency information, and Level 3 demonstrates it is capturing large-scale snow elements and strong semantic information. **By utilizing various receptive fields, our proposed AFFP can focus on snowflake elements more precisely**.

-### The ablation experiments of the PRM module on hyperarameters are follows:
+### The ablation experiments of the PRM module on hyperparameters are follows:

 * ***T*** : the number of stages of `PRM`